 This extraordinary event forced our missionary friars to set up another distribution center known as the “The Franciscan Tent.”
 They setup other tents and kitchens in Rio de Janeiro and the suburbs.
 Can you imagine the additional costs of going from feeding a few hundred people every day to 8,000-plus a day?
 It is an overwhelming number.
 With the second highest death toll in the world, Brazil continues to suffer.
 According to Fr.
 Santos, most of the people coming for food lost their jobs.

 Help Us Continue

-Together, We Deliver Hope
+Together, We Deliver Hope for the New Year

 Your generosity will enable us to continue treating people suffering from malaria, tuberculosis and leprosy at our hospital in Guinea-Bissau, West Africa and other clinics in developing countries around the world.
 You will also help us care for hundreds of families trapped in war-torn Syria and Myanmar by providing them with food, housing, medical assistance and other essential items.
 Together we will continue to educate poor and orphaned children around the world in the missions.

 For example, the Franciscans in Chennai, India, have an afternoon education program for street children.
 These kids must pick through trash in the morning to find something to sell so they can buy food to survive another day.
 Without the Chennai program, these children would never be able to read or write.
 Your prayers for us bless the Franciscan Order with vocations.
 Your gifts support the education of future Franciscan missionaries and those surviving the pandemic.
 I am sure you can imagine the hope, joy and renewed life these young men represent to our worldwide Franciscan community.